witsyke/opt-synthdata-4tl/README.md

 # Optimizing ODE-derived Synthetic Data for Transfer Learning in Dynamical Biological Systems

-This code repository provides the necessary tools to reproduce the findings from Zabbarov et al. on optimizing synthetic datasets characteristics for a simulation-based transfer learning approach to predicting dynamical biological systems.
+This code repository provides the necessary tools to reproduce the findings from Zabbarov et al. on optimizing synthetic dataset characteristics for a simulation-based transfer learning approach to predicting dynamical biological systems.

 ![Overview of Experimental Setup](figures/visual_abstract.png)